 The Sunnyvale, California-based company started from scratch on the scale-out FlashRay design to tailor the product for ultra-fast flash storage.
 NetApp said the multi-protocol array will use a new internally developed operating system and include enterprise storage efficiency features such as inline deduplication and compression.
 FlashRay is currently in beta testing and scheduled for general release this year.

-"NetApp is still flushing out their flash story," said Henry Baltazar, a senior analyst at Cambridge, Massachusetts-based Forrester Inc. "A lot is riding on whatever happens with FlashRay.
+"NetApp is still flushing out their flash story," said Henry Baltazar, a senior analyst at Forrester in Cambridge, Mass.
+"A lot is riding on whatever happens with FlashRay.
 I don't think their impressive stuff happens until FlashRay comes out."

 In the meantime, NetApp has customers deploying its EF-Series and its FAS arrays in all-SSD configurations, according to Rip Wilson, senior product marketing manager for all-flash arrays at NetApp.
 The EF-Series is based on technology that NetApp acquired from LSI in 2011.